darwinanddavis/SchistoIBM/README.md

 ## Overview

-Individual-based model (IBM) for *Schistosoma mansoni* parasite and *Biomphalaria spp.* snail host population interactions based on dynamic energy budget (DEB) and transmission model.
-The model outlines how resource use by a size-structured host population influences population cycles of hosts and parasites.
-Host and parasite ecology and energetics are captured using a mechanistic energy budget model and interactions among hosts and parasites are captured by a disease tranmission model.
-Resource use by hosts and thus parasites is modelled by the IBM.
+Individual-based model (IBM) for *Schistosoma mansoni* parasite and *Biomphalaria glabrata* snail host population interactions based on a dynamic energy budget (DEB) and exposure and transmission model.
+Host and parasite individual-level energetics and their ecology are captured via the mechanistic energy budget model and interactions among hosts and parasites are captured by the disease tranmission model.
+The global model simulates how resource use by a size-structured host population influences metabolism and thus population structure of hosts and parasites over time.

-**Host**
-Hosts incur costs from infection through damage density _delta_ and cumulative hazard rate _H_.

-**Parasite**
-The number of free-living miracidia in the environment is based on a probability function (multinomial distribution) of surviving miracidia, miracidia that successfully infected hosts, and unsuccessful miracidia that died.

 *Files:*